 Recognizing the need to address the proper burial of Civil War dead, Congress passed legislation to establish Vicksburg National Cemetery in 1866.
-The following year interments began at the cemetery, making it one of the oldest national cemeteries in America.
-More than 17,00 troops are buried in Vicksburg National Cemetery, the largest Union cemetery in teh nation.
+The following year interments began at the cemetery, making it one of the first national cemeteries in America.
+More than 17,00 troops are buried in Vicksburg National Cemetery, the largest Union cemetery in the nation.
 Of these burials, the identity of almost 13,000 soldiers and sailors is unknown.
-The cemetery also protects the final resting place of a significant number of United States Colored Troops who served in the Civil War.
-Features of Vicksburg National Cemetery, including its perimeter wall, tree-lined roads, entrance gates, and the terraced landscape reflect formal Victorian design intended to honor the dead.
-This national cemetery also contains the remains of veterans of the Mexican-American War, Spanish-American War, World Wars I and II, and the Korean War.
+The cemetery also protects the final resting place of a significant number of United States Colored Troops that served with distinction in the Civil War.
+Features of Vicksburg National Cemetery, including its perimeter wall, tree-lined roads, entrance gates, and the terraced landscape reflect formal Victorian designs intended to honor the dead.
+This National Cemetery also contains the remains of veterans of the Mexican-American War, Spanish-American War, the First and Second World Wars, and the Korean War.
 Vicksburg National Cemetery was closed to burials in 1961.

 Last updated: February 22, 2018